Regulation A+: What Entrepreneurs Need to Know

 What is “testing the waters?”

-If companies are unsure of whether to go through the process of doing a Regulation A+ campaign, they might as well do a Regulation Crowdfunding offering first and gauge the market’s appetite by raising $1M.
-If it’s successful, the company now has capital to go through the up-front costs of getting qualified for a Regulation A+ offering as well as a roadmap for how to successfully raise capital from the public.
+If companies are unsure of whether to go through the process of doing a Regulation A+ campaign, another route to consider is doing a Regulation Crowdfunding offering first and gauge the market’s appetite by raising $5M.
+If that raise is successful, the company now has capital to go through the up-front costs of getting qualified for a Regulation A+ offering as well as a roadmap for how to successfully raise capital from the public.

 How long does it take to be qualified?